 These pancakes are made with oat flour, so they have a light, fluffy texture and taste great with various toppings.
 Some suggestions for toppings include fresh fruit, jam, syrup or peanut butter.
 The batter is simple to prepare by mixing all of the ingredients, and it cooks up in no time at all.

 English pancakes are different in every way.
 They are thin (not as crepes) and have a much lighter texture.

 Vegan English pancakes are ideal for breakfast or brunch menus.
 The recipe is easy to make and very tasty.
 These pancakes are great for a weekend family breakfast or a fun meal for two on a Sunday morning.
 The pancakes are fluffy and full of flavor, and they will be your new favorite way to start your day.

-What is the basic procedure of preparing Vegan English Pancakes?
+What is the basic procedure for preparing Vegan English Pancakes?

-To prepare vegan pancakes, all you need is some flour, sugar, a pinch of salt and a few drops of oil (you can even use olive oil).
-The basic procedure in preparing Vegan English Pancakes is similar to how we make pancakes for our kids.
+To prepare vegan pancakes, you only need flour, sugar, a pinch of salt, and a few drops of oil (you can even use olive oil).
+The basic procedure for preparing Vegan English Pancakes is similar to how we make pancakes for our kids.

 All you need to do is add some milk to the mixture and cook it on a grill or griddle.
-You can make these pancakes as healthy as you like by using whole wheat flour or multi-grain flour.
-You can serve them with jam, honey or maple syrup or any other sauces or toppings of your choice.
+You can make these pancakes as healthy as you like using whole wheat or multi-grain flour.
+You can serve them with jam, honey, maple syrup, or any other sauces or toppings you choose.

 Why are Vegan English Pancakes a great Diet Option?

 When you’re on a diet, it’s hard to think of food as anything but something that will make you fat.
 But that doesn’t have to be the case.
 One breakfast option for those looking for a filling meal includes vegan English pancakes.
 These pancakes are easy to prepare and offer many of the same fill benefits as their meat-filled counterparts.